 With coaching, you pay $300 a month.
 A “month” equals four meetings.
 So for example, if a week arises where you are sick, on vacation, or have a previous commitment, or where the coach experiences one of these, it does not count against you.
 The “month” continues until all four meetings are done.

-Coaching is not for the faint of heart, and it’s definitely not for those who are only playing at writing.
+Coaching is not for the faint of heart, and it is definitely not for those who are only playing at writing.
+The coaching fee is non-refundable.
 If you are serious about your work and about success, then coaching is where you need to be.